fhiso/basic-concepts/basic-concepts.md

-{.example}  A future standard might define an `x-mufi` private use language subtag (per §2.2.7 of [RFC 5646]), which is used to mean that *private use chracters* are to be interpreted according to [MUFI], a standard for encoding many obscure mediæval characters, ligatures and scribal abbreviations that are not current in Unicode.
+{.example}  A future standard might define an `x-mufi` private use language subtag (per §2.2.7 of [RFC 5646]), which is used to mean that *private use characters* are to be interpreted according to [MUFI], a standard for encoding many obscure mediæval characters, ligatures and scribal abbreviations that are not current in Unicode.
 A *string* with a *language tag* like `non-x-mufi` would then be interpreted as saying